Daemon I Blackfyre

 In the meantime, Brynden Rivers and his personal guard of archers, the Raven's Teeth, had found a spot from which they could rain their arrows down upon Daemon's position.
 Daemon and his twin 12-year-old sons, Aemon and Aegon, were killed.
 With this, the chance of victory for the rebels was gone.

 Daemon had seven sons of which two died in battle with him.
 His remaining sons went into exile with Ser Aegor Rivers.
-Their descendants would attack at least four more times until Maelys, the last of the male line of House Blackfyre, was killed upon the Stepstones around 260 AC.
+Their descendants would attack at least four more times until Maelys, the last of the male line of House Blackfyre, was killed upon the Stepstones in 260 AC.

 Quotes about Daemon